Areography: Topography

 Across a whole planet, generalisation is not possible, and the geography of Mars varies considerably.
-However, the dichotomy of Martian topography is striking: northern plains flattened by lava flows contrast with the southern highlands, pitted and cratered by ancient impacts.
+The dichotomy of Martian topography is striking: northern plains flattened by lava flows contrast with the southern highlands, pitted and cratered by ancient impacts.
 The surface of Mars as seen from Earth is consequently divided into two kinds of areas, with differing albedo.

 The paler plains covered with dust and sand rich in reddish iron oxides were once thought of as Martian 'continents' and given names like Arabia Terra (land of Arabia) or Amazonis Planitia (Amazonian plain).
 The dark features were thought to be seas, hence their names Mare Erythraeum, Mare Sirenum and Aurorae Sinus.
 The largest dark feature seen from Earth is Syrtis Major Planum.

-The shield volcano, Olympus Mons (Mount Olympus), rises 22 km above the surrounding volcanic plains, and is the highest known mountain on any planet in the solar system.
+The shield volcano, Olympus Mons (Mount Olympus), rises 22 km above the surrounding volcanic plains, and is the highest known mountain on any planet in the Solar System.
 It is in a vast upland region called Tharsis, which contains several large volcanos.
 See list of mountains on Mars.
-The Tharsis region of Mars also has the solar system's largest canyon system, Valles Marineris or the Mariner Valley, which is 4,000 km long and 7 km deep.
+The Tharsis region of Mars also has the Solar System's largest canyon system, Valles Marineris or the Mariner Valley, which is 4,000 km long and 7 km deep.
 Mars is also scarred by countless impact craters.
 The largest of these is the Hellas impact basin.
 See list of craters on Mars.

 Mars has two permanent polar ice caps, the northern one located at Planum Boreum and the southern one at Planum Australe.

-The difference between Mars's highest and lowest points is nearly 30 km (from the top of Olympus Mons at an altitude of 21.2 km to the bottom of the Hellas impact basin at an altitude of 8.2 km below the datum).
+The difference between Mars's highest and lowest points is nearly 30 km (from the top of Olympus Mons at an altitude of 21.2 km to Badwater Crater at the bottom of the Hellas impact basin at an altitude of 8.2 km below the datum).
 In comparison, the difference between Earth's highest and lowest points (Mount Everest and the Mariana Trench) is only 19.7 km.
 Combined with the planets' different radii, this means Mars is nearly three times "rougher" than Earth.

 The International Astronomical Union's Working Group for Planetary System Nomenclature is responsible for naming Martian surface features.